iotacss/utilities.text/README.md

 # Text Utility #

-The align utility contains helper classes for the CSS text align property.
+The text utility contains helper classes for the CSS text-align property.

 ### Installation ###